Authentic Chicken Rendang Recipe

 Here is Indonesian Chicken Rendang recipe – the slow-cooked dish that is very delicious with a blend of aromatic spices and herbs.
 Wait until you taste the tender chicken simmered in creamy coconut milk.
 You’ll be amazed how easy it is to make it in your own kitchen!

-Recognized globally for its complex taste, rendang was even crowned the “World’s Most Delicious Food” in a 2011 CNN poll.
-Its long cooking process was originally practical, preserving meat in Indonesia’s tropical climate, but today, it’s a beloved symbol of Sumatran culinary artistry.
+Recognized globally for its incredible taste, rendang was even crowned the “World’s Most Delicious Food” in a 2011 CNN poll.
+While its origins lie in West Sumatra, today it’s a proud symbol of Indonesian culinary artistry.

-During Idul Fitri (Eid al-Fitr), this spicy chicken rendang is a must-have on Indonesian dining tables, served alongside other festive dishes like Ketupat (rice cakes wrapped in palm leaves), Kari Ayam (Chicken Curry), and Sambal Goreng Ati (Spicy Fried Liver).
+During Idul Fitri (Eid al-Fitr), this spicy chicken rendang is a must-have on Indonesian dining tables and one of the most festive Asian dinner recipes, served alongside dishes like Ketupat (rice cakes wrapped in palm leaves), Kari Ayam (Chicken Curry), and beef rendang.

 Why You Will Love This Recipe